Office of Title IX

-Winston-Salem State University is in compliance with the Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in all programs and activities in the University's educational programs and activities.
-Title IX helps to foster a safe university environment for student, faculty, staff, and visitors from sex/gender-based discrimination.
+Winston-Salem State University complies with the Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in all activities in the University's educational programs and activities.
+Title IX helps to foster a safe university environment for students, faculty, staff, and visitors from sex/gender-based discrimination.

 An individual who is alleged to be the victim of conduct that could constitute sexual harassment.

 An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.

 A document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that the institution investigate the allegation of sexual harassment